GeorgeCodes88/GeorgeCodes88/README.md

 > “I write code, call myself a dumbass for 15 minutes, fix it, and call it a good day.”

 🛠️ 5 years of building, breaking, and learning
-📱 Still beefing with mobile breakpoints, but we’re getting there
-🔍 Addicted SEO enthusiast
-🎯 Clean layouts, fast sites, and code that *works*
-💼 Currently freelancing + building my portfolio + trying not to scream at Flexbox
+🎯 Clean layouts, fast sites, and code that works (hopefully) 💼 Currently freelancing + building my portfolio + trying not to scream at Flexbox

 ---